-Then, discharge the battery by referring to page 25-26.
+Then, discharge the battery by referring to page 23-24.

-If severe damage causes high voltage components to become exposed, responders should take appropriate precautions and wear appropriate insulated personal protective equipment.
+- If severe damage causes high voltage components to become exposed, responders should take appropriate precautions and wear appropriate insulated personal protective equipment. - Do not attempt to remove a safety plug while the vehicle is in water.